Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 Obtaining access to a machine if you don't have an account on it is not difficult if you have physical access to the machine and it can be rebooted.
 This is why servers in organizations are commonly kept in a secure environment.
 Any IT support provider should be able to do this.

-However, almost every electronic service now requires a username and password, and many now use two-factor authentication, commonly achieved by sending a message to a mobile phone.
-This means that the deceased's mobile phone may also need to be operational in order to access their electronic services.
-If it's not - you'll have a lot of talking to do, and you may be required to submit a lot of documentation to establish your right to access the service.
+However, almost every electronic service now requires a username and password, and many now use two-factor authentication, commonly achieved by sending a message with a code to a mobile phone after one factor (the password) has been supplied.
+Internet banking always uses two-factor authentication, commonly using a mobile phone as the second factor.
+Australian government services accessed via the internet (including financial reporting for businesses, which may well continue after a bereavement), use two-factor authentication with a mobile phone.
+This means that the deceased's mobile phone may also need to be operational and accessible in order to access services using two-factor credentials.
+If it's not, you'll have a lot of talking to do, and you may be required to submit a lot of documentation to establish your right to access the service.

 Social Media and Web Sites